 Our Mallorca sports special: a staggering array of activities await to arouse your passion, keep you fit and help you see the island from a new perspective. […] Sports and Activities Mallorca

 If you would like to sample some culture, the Townhall of Andratx is located in the ancient palace of Son Mas with its small botanic garden.
-Close to Port de Andratx is the Asbaek foundation of culture, located in a monumental building offering exhibitions from contemporary artists.
-An inviting café and the beautiful, large garden make the Asbaek foundation a worthwhile visit, especially for those not living on the southwest coast.
+Close to Port de Andratx is the CCA Andratx located in a monumental building offering exhibitions from contemporary artists.
+An inviting café and the beautiful, large garden make the CCA Andratx a worthwhile visit, especially for those not living on the southwest coast.

 Those who are lucky enough to live in this area can relax and enjoy the early spring sunshine and the breathtaking views of the Galatzó mountain.
-Next time you venture out, why not try balooning, free climbing or a quat adventure?
+Next time you venture out, why not try ballooning, free climbing or a quad adventure?
 If there is an activity not found on your doorstep, you will not have to look far to find it.